MomentaiChris26/nerdsparadise/README.md

 # NERD'S PARADISE

-## Statement of Purpose and Scope
+## Purpose and Scope

-The purpose of Nerd's Paradise is to solves the problem of keeping track of all the games inside a user’s video game collection.
+The purpose of Nerd's Paradise is to solves the problem of keeping track of all the games inside a user’s personal video game collection.

-The reason why I'm developing this application is because as a game collector myself, I have a large game collection and keeping track of all of them can be frustrating, especially if I've already played them.
-This application will fix that by giving the user the ability to store their game collection into a local database where they can retrieve or modify the data.
+The reason why I developed Nerd's paradise is because, as a game collector myself, I have a large game collection and keeping track of all of them can be frustrating.
+This application fixes that by giving the user the ability to store their personal video game collection into a local database where they can retrieve or modify the data.

-The application achieves this by storing data into an instance using ruby classes then storing them into a global array.
-The data can be manipulated from the global array by accessing them with methods.
-The data is stored into a csv when the user exits the program.
-When the user re-opens the application, the program will retrieve that data from the the local csv.
+The application achieves this by storing data using various ruby functionalities including classes, methods and arrays.
+The application temporarily stores the data into a global array in the main application file where the user can manipulate the data.
+When the user exits the application, the data is converted into strings and is stored into a csv.
+When the user opens the application, it will retrieve the data from the the local csv.

+Note: When the documentation mentions database, it's referring to the local csv file.

-One major issue was storing the data into a local csv file.
-If the csv file is deleted or moved to a different location, the application can't retrieve the data and will instead create a new file inside the local drive.
+One major ongoing issue was dealing with the local csv file.
+If the file is deleted or moved to a different location, the application can't retrieve the data and will instead create a new file inside the local drive.
 There is a begin and rescue on this to avoid the application from crashing if the file was to be deleted or moved.
+As all the user's data is stored in the old file, the application can't retrieve the data, and therefore there won't be any data when the application loads.

+As long as the user doesn't delete or move the csv file, the application will continue to run correctly.

-However, users would lose their database if this was to occur.
-At the current version, there hasn't been a fix to solve this issue.
-However, it’s possible that future updates to the application will solve this.
+At the current version, there hasn't been a fix yet.
+However, a future update will solve this issue.

-The local database is a csv file that is located within the same file as the source files.

 ### Target Audience
 Nerd's Paradise is designed for video game collectors.

-The audience interacts with the application through menus.
-The menu is easy to follow and the user can do what they want to achieve by selecting the relevant menu item.
+The application uses a simple menu type interface, where they interact by selecting the function they want to run.
+Detailed instructions can be found in User Interaction and Experience section below.

 ## Features

+Currently, this version of Nerd's paradise contains 5 features.

 ### Select a game to play

-Randomly selects a video game with an incompleted status in their database and returns the game name for the user to pick and play.
+Randomly selects a video game with an "incomplete" status in their database and prints the name onto the terminal screen.

-This feature utilises a conditional structure to determine if a game in the global array has an incomplete status.
-It then gets stored into a local array inside the method where a sample method selects a random game at random and prints the name onto the terminal.
+This feature utilises a conditional statement to determine if a game in the global array has an "incomplete" status.
+It gets stored into a local array inside the app.rb where a sample method selects a random game and prints the name onto the terminal.

-A possible error that could occur is when there are no games with a incomplete status or when there are no games in the database.
-To handle this error, a method is called to print a message to the user when there are no games in the database, or if all the games are completed.

 ### Add game

 Allows user to enter the details of their video game to be saved into the database.

-This feature utilises inputs from the user using tty-prompt gem.
-Their inputs are stored into a local variable which will be used to store an instance.
+This feature utilises inputs from the user using the tty-prompt gem.
+Their inputs are stored into a local variable.
 The initialize method in the class is called and uses the local variables as arguments to store the instance.
-The instance is then pushed into a global array where the data can be manipulated.
+The instance is pushed into a global array where the data can be manipulated.

 Additionally, if the user enters a game into the database that already exists, a conditional statement runs and exits the add game feature back to main menu.
 It also prompts the user that the game already exists in their database.

-An error that was handled was if the user enters something that could not be accepted by the the instance (e.g. boolean values for completed).
-This is accomplished by creating select menus using tty-prompt, giving users options to choose from rather than entering their own, except for the game title.

 ### Search games